 Skiing, snowmobiling, snowshoeing, dog sledding and cross country skiing are all popular in the Fraser Valley area.
 Summer brings hikers, bikers and campers through town.
 There’s also an adventure park with an alpine slide, open in the summer.

-Winter Park Resort – Mountain is large and diverse with great tree skiing.
-In the summer, it’s a big fun park with numerous games to play.
+Winter Park Resort – This resort boasts two interconnected mountains: Winter Park and Mary Jane.
+Together they are large and diverse with great tree skiing.
+In the summer, Winter Park Resort features an alpine fun park with numerous games to play.

 - Trestle Pike Park is one of the best places to mountain bike.
 It’s located at the resort, where’ll you take a chair lift and an exciting ride down.